Anand R Shah – Senior Vice President, Ola (ANI), Ola Electric, Founder, Sarvajal and Indicorps

 Prashant Khemka – Former Managing Director, CEO and CIO, Goldman Sachs Asset Management (India) Private Limited

 Prashant is the former head of Emerging Markets Equity and the lead portfolio manager of the Global Emerging Markets Equity, India Offshore Equity and BRIC Equity strategies for Goldman Sachs Asset Management (GSAM).
 Prior to assuming this role, he spent seven years in Mumbai as head of the India Equity team.
 Prashant joined Goldman Sachs in 2000 as a member of the US Growth Equity team in GSAM, first as a research analyst, then as a portfolio manager and later as a senior portfolio manager and co-chair of the Investment Committee.
 He was named managing director in 2007.
 Prior to joining the firm, Prashant was an assistant portfolio manager in the Fundamental Strategies group at State Street Global Advisors.
 Prashant graduated with honors from Bombay University with a BE in Mechanical Engineering and earned an MBA in Finance from the Owen Graduate School of Management at Vanderbilt University, where he received the Matt Wigginton Leadership Award for outstanding performance in finance.
 He was awarded the Chartered Financial Analyst (CFA) designation in 2001 and is a fellow of The Aspen Institute, India.
 Prashant and his wife, Ritu, have a daughter and two sons.
-He is a Fellow of the Inaugural Class of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He is a Fellow of Class 1 of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Financial planning for weaker sections of society